bpype/blender-studio-pipeline/scripts/project-tools/README.md

 This script will fetch the latest Blender download from https://builder.blender.org/download/ You can specify the branch to fetch by editing the `BLENDER_BRANCH` variable in the script file.
+Filter specific builds types when not on the main branch by editing the `VALID_RISK_ID` variable in the script file.

 The Blender download for Linux, Mac, and Windows will be downloaded into the `shared/artifacts/blender` folder.
 It will keep up to 10 previous downloaded versions for backup.